abinav-07/candidate-information-storage/README.md

 - Creating candidate profiles with same email will override previous data.

 ## Future Changes
+- More responsive designs.
 - Paginations in List Page.
 - Display confirmation message on Create candidate page for overriding previously created candidate with same email.
+- More unit tests.
 - Redis for caching because of its scalability and data persistance.

 ## For API Documentation